stasheq/architecture_tests/README.md

-// TODO separate logic models from rest models
+// TODO back navigation issues

 # Android App architecture schema proposal
 This example is created to demonstrate a custom architecture idea and usage of a multiple tools.\